vovaskochko/KaguOS/README.md

 ## 9. Scheduler

 ### 9.1 Approach to Process Scheduling
-In current version KaguOS schedules programs for execution by loading them into memory and executing them sequentially, one by one.
+In current version KaguOS schedules programs for execution by loading them into memory and executing them with round robin.
 Each process is allocated a predefined memory size, and the system ensures that processes do not exceed the configured limit.

 The process control block (PCB) maintains process metadata, including memory allocation and execution state.
 The structure of a PCB entry is as follows:
 ```